aragon/lock-to-vote-plugin/TESTS.md

 │   │   └── It Settings() should return the right values │   └── Given the caller has no permission to call updateVotingSettings │       └── It Should revert
-├── When calling supportsInterface
+├── When calling setTargetConfig
+│   └── Given the caller has no permission to call setTargetConfig │       ├── It should revert if the new target is the pugin │       └── It should revert if the new target is the LockManager ├── When calling supportsInterface
 │   ├── It does not support the empty interface
 │   ├── It supports IERC165Upgradeable